Netdata Cloud features enhanced visualizations for the resource utilization of Kubernetes (k8s) clusters, embedded in the default Overview dashboard.

-- To claim your Kubernetes cluster to Netdata Cloud.
+- To connect your Kubernetes cluster to Netdata Cloud.

 - To enable the feature flag described below.

-See our Kubernetes deployment instructions for details on installation and claiming to Netdata Cloud.
+See our Kubernetes deployment instructions for details on installation and connecting to Netdata Cloud.

 Netdata Cloud organizes and visualizes the following metrics from your Kubernetes cluster from every container:

 cpu_limit: CPU utilization as a percentage of the limit defined by the pod specification

 cpu: CPU utilization of the pod/container.
 100% usage equals 1 fully-utilized core, 200% equals 2 fully-utilized cores, and so on.